 Candidate is or has been or is qualified to a Judge of the High Court or has been a member of the Indian Legal Service and has held a post in Grade I of that service for at least 3 years or has been Presiding Officer of a DRT for at least 3 years.

-f) Qualifications for appointment as Lay/Technical/Expert/Administrative/Accountant Member:
+- e) Qualifications for appointment as Judicial Member: Not applicable. - f) Qualifications for appointment as Lay/Technical/Expert/Administrative/Accountant Member: Not applicable